wikimedia/mediawiki-extensions-ParserMigration/README.md

 viewing, a notification will appear.
 This notification can be controlled with the following configuration options:

-* `$wgParserMigrationNoticeVersion`: This value can be incremented whenever the notice text has materially changed, in order to display it again to users who have already dismissed it once.
+* `$wgParserMigrationUserNoticeVersion`: This value can be incremented whenever the notice text has materially changed, in order to display it again to users who have already dismissed it once.
-* `$wgParserMigrationNoticeDays`:  After the notice has been manually dismissed by the user, it will not be shown again until this number of days have passed.
+* `$wgParserMigrationUserNoticeDays`:  After the notice has been manually dismissed by the user, it will not be shown again until this number of days have passed.
 Setting it to `0` means the notice will never be shown again once dismissed unless the notice version increases.